How to get caught up On a Mountain of Laundry

-Before we talk about catching up laundry in your own home, I recently made a Quick Reference Guide to Catching Up Your Laundry At Home to summarize the steps below.
+Before we talk about how to catch up on laundry in your own home, I made a printable guide with steps summarizing how to catch up laundry.
 You can download it here for free.

 Method #2 Divide and Conquer Your Mountain of Laundry